 - For receiving Holy Communion:

 - Before coming up for Holy Communion it is recommended to sanitize your hands.

 - The priest will say “The Body of Christ” only once to the entire congregation and everyone will respond “Amen.”
 Greeters will release pew by pew for the reception of Holy Communion.
 There are visual cues in the isle to help maintain the 6 feet spacing in the Communion line.

 - When approaching for Holy Communion, communicants first lower their masks and then present their hands, remembering to not say anything.
 The communicant reverently places the Eucharist in their mouth and immediately replaces their mask.
 Gloves cannot be worn.
-After receiving Holy Communion, it is recommended to use hand sanitizer as you return to your car.

 - Before and after each Mass the entire public space of the church will be thoroughly sanitized.